GreenFlag31/pdf-to-image-generator/README.md

 // The possible options are important, and include pdfjs-dist options
 // Click on the interface or hit ctrl + space for autocompletion const options: PDFToPNGOptions = {
-  // the name of the folder where files will be stored
+  // the name of the folder where files will be written
   outputFolderName: 'upload',
   // controls scaling
   viewportScale: 2,